-If you insert a disc with the ignition ON and the radio off, the display will show CD and the time of day will be displayed.
+If you insert a disc with the ignition ON and the radio OFF, the display will show the time of day.
+If you insert a disc with the ignition OFF, the display will show the time of day for about 5 seconds, then go out.

-If the power is on, the unit will switch from radio to CD mode and begin to play when you insert the disc.
+If the power is ON, the unit will switch from radio to CD mode and begin to play when you insert the disc.
 The display will show the track number and index time in minutes and seconds.
 Play will begin at the start of track one.

 Press the top of the SEEK button for the next selection on the CD.
-Press the bottom of the button to return to the beginning of the current selection, or return to the beginning of the previous selection if the CD is within the first second of the current selection.
+Press the bottom of the button to return to the beginning of the current selection, or return to the beginning of the previous selection if the CD is within the first 10 seconds of the current selection.